alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 hello
 ```

-Similarly, you can write pure functions in mostly any language.
+Similarly, you can write pure functions in almost any language.

 When you have first-class functions, you can define some higher-order functions that generalize some common code.
 Three very common higher-order functions are:

 * Filter.
-  Filter applies a function to each element of a list, and returns a list composed of the elements for whiich the function returned true.
+  Filter applies a function to each element of a list, and returns a list composed of the elements for which the function returned true.
 * Map.
   Map applies a function to each element of a list, and returns a list of the result of the application of the function to each element.
 * Fold.